-With less than three weeks until the project submission deadline, it’s important to set aside some quality time in your packed schedule to start your entry ASAP.
+It’s important to set aside some quality time in your packed schedule to start your entry ASAP.
 Not sure where to begin?
 Read on for tips on how to craft a submission that will stand out from the pack.
 It’s time to get the recognition your design work deserves.
 You’ve earned it.

 DO YOUR HOMEWORK

 A star entry requires thoughtful planning.
 Read the submission guidelines and FAQs before starting the process.
 Having trouble picking the perfect project?
 Find out what ticked the boxes of last year’s judges in Boutique Design magazine.